task-proxemics/XLeRobot/README.md

 ### Overall advantages/goals of XLeRobot

-- Cost-effective: complete system under $700, with upgrades from existing SO100Arm and Lekiwi platforms available for less than $250.
+- **Cost-effective** 💴: complete system under $700, with upgrades from existing SO100Arm and Lekiwi platforms available for less than $250.
-- Practical and reliable, capable of completing over 75% of daily tasks performed by $20,000 dual-arm mobile robots on the market
+- **Practical and reliable** 💪: capable of completing over 75% of daily tasks performed by $20,000 dual-arm mobile robots on the market.
     - Such as: opening doors 🚪, serving beverages ☕, cleaning tables (within its workspace) 🧹, moving clothes to laundry baskets 👕, and retrieving food from refrigerator (middle shelves) 🍱.
-More tasks are demonstrated in the Lerobot hackathon.
+    - More tasks demonstrated in the Lerobot hackathon in [Shanghai](https://www.youtube.com/watch?v=1oXvINlYsls&ab_channel=SeeedStudio) and [Mountain View](https://x.com/asierarranz/status/1905306686648132061).
     - **Note**: Currently not designed for tasks requiring in-hand dexterity 🤹, heavy lifting (over 1kg per arm) 🏋️, or highly dynamic movements 🏃
-- Rich open-source resources
+- **Rich open-source resources**
     - Lerobot's plug-and-play code and numerous AI models
     - Supported by an active, growing community of contributors
-- Easy assembly and setup of both physical and electrical components
+- **Easy upgrade** of both physical and electrical components for Lekiwi and SO100
     - Compatible with existing SO100Arm or Lekiwi systems—no motor number changes or hardware modifications needed